 The body constantly offers us valuable information in the form of sensations, feelings, and intuition.
 But we are so busy thinking and digesting all the stimulation outside our bodies that we habitually forget to go inward, to turn down the volume of the world around us, and to turn up the volume on the awareness within us.
 One of the best tools we have for managing and reducing stress is listening to our body.

 How can we reset our body and return to the desired resting state, free of stress hormones?
-Embodied awareness is the first step.
+Embodied awareness (listening to your body) is the first step.
 Our body can give us signs right away that our physiology has changed.
 Often, our heartbeat and breathing changes; we can feel heat in our body or sweaty palms.
 Eating and drinking patterns can change when we are stressed.
 We may feel the fight-or-flight response.
 Our body is our best ally.
-Learning to listen is a practice.
+Learning to listen to your body is a practice.
 An easy way to start is simply to slow down.

 Take eating as an example.
 Many times we rush a meal or multitask while we eat.
 What if we slowed down and noticed, savored, and appreciated our meal, smelled the aroma and noted the colors on the plate before even taking a bite?
 Explore simple ways to incorporate mindfulness and a sense of ease into your day.